bixority/amqp-bridge/README.md

 # AMQP Message Bridge

-A service that bridges messages between two RabbitMQ instances with automatic reconnection and health checks.
+A service that bridges messages between two AMQP instances with automatic reconnection and health checks.

 ## Features